lcas-releases/rasberry/rasberry_gazebo/README.md

 For my machine: `export GAZEBO_MODEL_PATH=~/rasberry_ws/src/RASberry/rasberry_gazebo/models:$GAZEBO_MODEL_PATH`.

 You will probably need a mid-range GPU or better to run this simulation properly.

-If you have the Thorvald repo (https://github.com/LCAS/Thorvald) installed on your machine you can also spawn Thorvald into the World.
-I am doing this using the following (possibly outdated) method:
-1. Open a second terminal: `roslaunch thorvald_bringup thorvald_ii_4wd4ws_slim_sim.launch`.
-2. Open a third terminal: `rosrun gazebo_ros spawn_model -urdf -param /robot_description -model thorvald_ii`.

 Python package dependencies: argparse, xmltodict, rospkg, numpy, itertools, copy, json, yaml